When you work in the creative industries, you're often hired by firms to provide consultancy support, helping to steer them in the right direction.

-It's very common to come across clients who won't listen.
-They're a dangerous breed because they originally hired you to achieve an objective but because they're not allowing you to do your job, you can't help them.
-This not only impacts your job satisfaction – it could also damage your reputation, because you just know, at some point, the client will turn around and blame you for failing... and then moan about you to anyone who'll listen.
+It's common to come across clients who won't listen.
+They're a dangerous breed because they initially hired you to achieve an objective, but because they're not allowing you to do your job, you can't help them.
+It not only impacts your job satisfaction – it could also damage your reputation, because you know, at some point, but the client might blame you for failing.
+And then moan about you to anyone who'll listen.

 Get it in writing